Military Tunnels in the White Cliffs of Dover

 "Immediately before war broke out in 1939, Vice-Admiral Ramsey had been in charge of converting the abandoned underground barracks into a naval headquarters, with an operations room, offices and living quarters.
 Also here were the coastal artillery operations headquarters, an anti-aircraft operations room and the headquarters of the fortress commander."

 "Following the fall of France in 1940, the original tunnels of Casemate level were extended by two further levels.
 Above came Annexe, constructed as a secure underground hospital.
-Below came Dumpy, is larger spaces designed to be the heart of a new Combined Operations Headquarters for the Royal Navy, Royal Air Force and the Army, jointly charged with protecting the Straits of Dover and the coast of Kent."
+Below came Dumpy, its larger spaces designed to be the heart of a new Combined Operations Headquarters for the Royal Navy, Royal Air Force and the Army, jointly charged with protecting the Straits of Dover and the coast of Kent."

 What has been opened in the early 2000s are the WWII facilities — the Casemate and Annexe levels.